Features and Properties

 }

-Please don’t use string like "yes", "no", "true", "false" in choice values.
-Because “makes” select prompt’s answer is not labelled, "yes" and "no" are not readable in features array.
+in choice values.
+Because “makes” select prompt’s answer is not labelled,"yes"

-2. use readable string like 'postcss' in ‘Yes’ branch.
+array. - use readable string like